Dreamfarer/WARNO-DATA/README.md

 Which suppression system is being used is individually defined in `UniteDescriptor.ndf` under *SuppressDamageLevelsPack*.
 This variable is a reference to `DamageLevels.ndf` in which the following can be found: Every system has six different suppression levels (*calm*, *engaged*, *worried*, *stressed*, *shaken* and (*panicked* or *pinned*)), being triggered at different suppress damage levels defined by *Value*.
 Note that *Value* is most likely only the modifier for another variable, like the maximum amount of suppression damage.
 Each suppression level comes with custom debuffs: Morale is being modified (*MoralModifier*), chance of hitting the target is decreased (*HitRollModifier*) and *EffectsPacks* are being added. *EffectsPacks* can hold multiple effects, but the most important is the cohesion being changed.
 Its debuffs are outlined in `EffetsSurUnite.ndf`.

 Suppression damage decreases over time.
 The following variables describe this behavior.
 They can be found in `UniteDescriptor.ndf` for every unit and are all references to `DamageModules.ndf`.
-* *GroundUnit_SuppressDamagesRegenRatioList*: Array detailing how much suppression damage is being recovered over a given time period: [Time, Suppression damage recovered]
+* *GroundUnit_SuppressDamagesRegenRatioList*: Array detailing how much suppression damage is being recovered over a given time period: *[Time, Suppression damage recovered]*
 * *GroundUnit_SuppressDamagesRegenRatioOutOfRange*: How many seconds need to pass until suppression damage recovery starts.
 * *GroundUnit_MaxSuppressionDamages*: Maximum suppression damage that can be received, however, it is unknown what happens if this threshold is being exceeded.

 *SuppressDamages* in `Ammunition.ndf` describes how much suppress damage a weapon can generate.
-I strongly believe that the amount of suppress damage *received* is the same for all units because *MaxSuppressionDamages* is set to 1000 for every unit type and there is no multiplier whatsoever mentioned in `UniteDescriptor.ndf`.
+I strongly believe that the amount of suppress damage *received* is the same for all units because *MaxSuppressionDamages* is set to 1000 for every unit type and there is no multiplier mentioned in `UniteDescriptor.ndf` whatsoever.

 ## Division Rules
 Describes how every division is built up.
 For every unit in `DivisionRules.ndf` we have the following values.